All Episodes

 I know I'm starting to feel good.

-And being buttheaded in this instance is using the mainstream science to try and debunk uh David or Corey or Jordan Sather or any of these other people because they're masters at using crap.
+And being buttheaded in this instance is using the mainstream science to try and debunk David or Corey or Jordan Sether or any of these other people because they're masters at using their masters at using the academia.

-That's what their their whole um uh modus operandi is take current events, wrap it up into their their fantasy paradigm and spit it out as though those current events validate their particular position and their overall paradigm.
+Take current events, wrap it up into their fantasy paradigm, and spit it out as though those current events validate their particular position and their overall paradigm.

-He he started responding, his personality was such that as a bully that he had to respond to those people because he felt himself personally threatened.
+His personality was such that as a bully, that he had to respond to those people because he felt himself personally threatened.

-And so he's he's got into a situation where he's he's responding to the people and it's and it's broken down.
+And so he's got into a situation where he's responding to the people and it's broken down.

 And it's because you keep coming up to this point where their version of reality never materializes because their paradigm is ultimately flawed, in spite of the fact that they can sell some people some of the time for a period of time that mainstream shit is validating them.

-And so for Corey or for CW and Zen to take on David, Corey, and and there's other guys here, Steve Cambion, Stina Jay Widener, myself, all kinds of people, right?
+And so for Corey or for CW and Zen to take on David, Corey, and there's other guys here, Steve Cambion, Stina, Jay Widener, myself, all kinds of people, right?

 So when I take them on about any one of their points, I want to get down to it at a technical level to just prove that they're absolute fucking assholes, okay?